 Everyone can learn and grow in aikido.
 Please come and do as much as you can comfortably do.
 Communicate with your instructor and your practice partners beforehand, and we will work together to find a practice mode which is both appropriate and challenging for everyone.
 However, keep in mind that studying aikido is a long-term endeavor; for a short-term injury, you will be better off taking the time to heal fully before returning to the mat.
 In that case, we encourage you to come and simply watch; much can be gained from training your eye.

 Along with achieving higher belts comes responsibility.
 It is extremely bad form to hurt a beginner and is frowned upon in the extreme.
 It is also extremely rare.
 Usually it is the less experienced students who lack the control and knowledge to protect their partners.
 No one intentionally hurts another student, so your best defense is communication.

 This is a very common concern for beginners.
 The short answer: NO!
 The long answer: With the mind open, one can learn as much from the novice as from the advanced student.
 Our goal is to help you improve in aikido, so that you will be an asset to the class and fun to practice with.
 We all remember our awkwardness when we started.
 We remember how patient our partners were with us and how valuable that patience was.
 We also learn by teaching as well as being taught.
 Helping new people is our duty, our learning and our pleasure.
 So relax and greedily absorb all you can.
 Forgive yourself for your mistakes, try to find them amusing, and allow yourself plenty of time to progress.

 No!
 It’s often much more helpful for one person to know more than the other.
-Slowing down to help someone helps us too.
+Slowing down to help someone helps both partners.